maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

-We're excited to announce the release of Rocket.Chat iOS 1.7.1 with the following feature highlights:
+We're excited to announce the release of Rocket.Chat iOS 1.7.1 with the following new features:

 - Support for custom OAuth providers
 - Custom registration
 fields
-- Channel creation from the app and various performance improvements.
+- Channel creation from the app
+- Various performance improvements.

 ## Featured Contributor